napasornc/c0dew0rd/week 7/readme.md

 identify what kind of function/outcome you are looking for: can find what simlilar - then apply to text

 how would you appraoch taking code from the web: if everyone what to hide their code, we wpn't be here. give them credit too tho

+p5.js have additional add on feature.

+Truble from working with multiplay library? -

+rita - natural language processing(NLP) - computer code that help human talk with and through machine : alexie

 ## Sound